ImAwsumm/learning-c/HelloWindow/readme.md

 ## This makes a simple window displaying the text "Hello world"

-I will probably not add anything to this later..
+I will probably **not** add anything to this later.
+Don't get any expectations.